 The first day of the school week (usually Monday) the weekly newsletter will be sent home in the front sleeve of the blue folder.
-This contains important information about what is happening at school.
+This contains important information about what is happening at school that week.
 It also includes the week's homework assignments.
 Please check it every day, but especially on Mondays.
 FYI, The Listening Post is also posted on our classroom website each week so you can access it at any time.

 All 4th grade students have been provided a Lincoln School Agenda.
 This is a calendar/organizer designed to enhance all the students' organization skills and to help them keep track of homework and important events etc.

 The students are required to write their homework assignments in the agenda each day.
 We usually fill it out on Mondays, using the homework listed in The Listening Post.
-Assignments might also get added throughout the week.
+Classwork assignments might also get added throughout the week.
 This happens when in class work did not get completed.
 In that case it needs to go home to get finished that evening.
 This is known as "leftovers."

 PLEASE CHECK YOUR CHILD'S AGENDA TO KEEP TRACK OF SCHOOL ASSIGNMENTS AND DUE DATES.

 I WILL ALSO ADD NOTES FOR YOU TO SEE AS NEEDED.
 Sometimes I will request a signature and/or a reply.